Our Breeding Program

 Let’s Talk about Price

 Many people underestimate the ongoing financial burden of responsible dog ownership when considering a puppy, and instead focus on the upfront price of the dog.
 Your upfront cost is the smallest financial burden of owning a dog.
 The cost of a well-bred dog will be the least amount of money you ever spend on it.
 In an AKC survey of more than 1,000 dog owners, one-time costs (crate, neutering, bowls, leash, purchase price) averaged $2,100, while ongoing costs averaged $2,500 per year for items such as food, routine veterinarian care, boarding, treats and training.
 With the average lifespan of a dog being about 13 years, using these averages, you can expect to spend nearly $35,000 on a dog over the course of its lifetime.
 Even cutting these estimates in half, you can still expect to invest close to $20,000 in your pet.
-The difference in paying for a $100 dog or a $2,000 is, in the long term, a negligible difference.
+The difference in paying for a $100 dog or a $2,500 is, in the long term, a negligible difference.
 Your upfront costs will always be the least of your financial worries.
 That said, you should look for the best puppy you can find.
 A puppy whose parents were genetically tested prior to breeding and that come with a written health guarantee will cost more upfront, but in the long run could save you thousands of dollars in vet bills and ongoing treatment (not to mention heartache).
 Labradors, like all breeds, have health risks.
 Understand potential Health Risks.
 As breeders, testing our breeding dogs for genetic mutations gives us the knowledge to confidently select the proper mate, and the quality assurance to guarantee that the breeding is as free as possible from genetic issues.
 While we understand that the money invested in genetic testing does drive up the cost of our puppies we refuse to cut those corners to simply sell “cheap puppies”.
 We offer lifetime support to our puppy buyers and are always just a call or e-mail away to be a great resource for your Greenstone puppy.
-Our puppies are currently $2,000.